An Act of Spiritual Communion:

 Resources from the Diocese – The Archdiocese of Denver has created a webpage dedicated to Coronavirus prevention and resources.
 That can be found HERE.
 For information about the reopening of public Masses, go here – https://denvercatholic.org/

 Even amidst the pandemic, we have a lot going on at the parish!
-Click a section to find out more about the programs keeping parishioners involved during our time apart!
+Click a section to find out more about the programs keeping parishioners involved during this unusual time!

 DEEPENING MY INTERIOR LIFE